Affiliate links on Android Authority may earn us a commission. Learn more.

 Q: What colors are available?

 A: There are two colors: Lunar Silver and Aquamarine Green.
-In some countries, each color is locked to a RAM/storage configuration, so your color choice could be very important.
+Each color is locked to a RAM/storage configuration in some countries, so your color choice could be crucial.

 Q: Is the OnePlus 8T waterproof?